matt1883/AzureDataLake-1/docs/ADLS_JavaSDK_Update/GettingStarted.md

 - [Azure CLI](data-lake-store-get-started-cli.md)
 - [Node.js](data-lake-store-manage-use-nodejs.md)

-Learn how to use the Azure Data Lake Store Java SDK to perform basic operations such as create folders, upload and download data files, etc. For more information about Data Lake, see [Azure Data Lake Store](data-lake-store-overview.md).
+Learn how to use the Azure Data Lake Store Java SDK to perform basic operations such as creating directories and uploading or downloading files.
+For more information about Data Lake Store, see [Azure Data Lake Store](data-lake-store-overview.md).

 ## Prerequisites

 * Java Development Kit (JDK 7 or higher, using Java version 1.7 or higher)
 * Azure Data Lake Store account.
 Follow the instructions at [Get started with Azure Data Lake Store using the Azure Portal](data-lake-store-get-started-portal.md).
 * [Maven](https://maven.apache.org/install.html).
 This tutorial uses Maven for build and project dependencies.
-Although it is possible to build without using a build system like Maven or Gradle, these systems make is much easier to manage dependencies.
+Although it is possible to build without using a build system like Maven or Gradle, these systems make it much easier to manage dependencies.
-* (Optional) And IDE like [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) or [Eclipse](https://www.eclipse.org/downloads/) or similar.
+* (Optional) An IDE like [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) or [Eclipse](https://www.eclipse.org/downloads/) or similar.
+The instructions below assume the use of IntelliJ IDEA.

 ## How do I authenticate using Azure Active Directory?

-In this tutorial we use a client key to retrieve an Azure Active Directory token.
-We use this token to create an Data Lake Store client object to perform operations file and directory operations.
-For instructions on how to authenticate with Azure Data Lake Store using the client key, see [Authenticating with Data Lake Store using Azure Active Directory](data-lake-store-authenticate-using-active-directory.md).
+In this tutorial we use a client key (also known as a client secret) to retrieve Azure Active Directory (Azure AD) OAuth2.0 tokens.
+We use these tokens to create a Data Lake Store client object to perform filesystem operations.
+For instructions on how to authenticate with Azure Data Lake Store, see [Authenticating with Data Lake Store using Azure Active Directory](data-lake-store-authenticate-using-active-directory.md).

-Azure Active Directory provides other options as well to retrieve a token.
-You can pick from a number of different authentication mechanisms to suit your scenario, for example, an application running in a browser, an application distributed as a desktop application, or a server application running on-premises or in an Azure virtual machine.
-You can also pick from different types of credentials like passwords, certificates, 2-factor authentication, etc. In addition, Azure Active Directory allows you to synchronize your on-premises Active Directory users with the cloud.
+Azure AD provides other options as well to retrieve a token.
+You can pick from a number of different authentication mechanisms to suit your scenario.
+For example, browser-based applications, desktop applications, and server applications running on-premises or in Azure virtual machines can each use different authentication mechanisms.
+You can also pick from different types of credentials like passwords and certificates.
+In addition, Azure AD allows you to synchronize your on-premises Active Directory users with the cloud.
 For details, see [Authentication Scenarios for Azure Active Directory](../active-directory/active-directory-authentication-scenarios.md).

-## Create a Java aplication
+## Create a Java application

-The code sample available [here](https://github.com/asikaria-msft/clientV2-sample) walks you through the process of creating files in the store, concatenating files, downloading a file, and deleting some files in the store.
-This section of the article walk you through the main parts of the code.
+The code sample available [here](https://github.com/asikaria-msft/clientV2-sample) walks you through the process of creating files in the store, uploading files, concatenating files, downloading a file, and deleting a file in the store.
+This section of the article walks you through the main parts of the code.

-1. Create a Maven project using [mvn archetype](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) from the command-line or using an IDE.
-For instructions on how to create a Java project using IntelliJ, see [here](https://www.jetbrains.com/help/idea/2016.1/creating-and-running-your-first-java-application.html).
-For instructions on how to create a project using Eclipse, see [here](http://help.eclipse.org/mars/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2FgettingStarted%2Fqs-3.htm).
+1. Create a new Maven project.
+For instructions on how to do this using IntelliJ, see [here](https://www.jetbrains.com/help/idea/2016.1/creating-and-running-your-first-java-application.html).
+If using Eclipse, see [here](http://help.eclipse.org/mars/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2FgettingStarted%2Fqs-3.htm).
+If using the command line, use [mvn archetype](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).

 2. Add the following dependencies to your Maven **pom.xml** file.
 Add the following snippet of text between the **\</version>** tag and the **\</project>** tag: